urbanogardun/TomatoBar/README.md

 ## Integration with other tools
 ### Event log
-TomatoBar logs state transitions in JSON format to `~/Library/Containers/com.github.ivoronin.TomatoBar/Data/Library/Caches/TomatoBar.log`.
-Use this data to analyze your productivity and enrich other data sources.
+TomatoBar logs state transitions in JSON format to `~/Library/Application Support/TomatoBar/TomatoBar.log`.
+This data is used by the built-in statistics feature and can also be used to analyze your productivity and enrich other data sources.
+The logs are stored permanently in Application Support and won't be deleted by system cleanup.
 ### Controlling the timer
 TomatoBar can be controlled using `tomatobar://` URLs.
 To start or stop the timer from the command line, use `open tomatobar://startStop`.
 To pause or resume use `open tomatobar://pauseResume`.
 To skip use `open tomatobar://skip`.
 To add a minute use `open tomatobar://addMinute`